engtuncay/engtuncay.github.io/web-css/css-intro-05-Layout.md

 ## Align

-**Center Align Elements**
+### Center Align Elements

-To horizontally center a block element (like `<div>`), use `margin: auto;`
+To horizontally center a block element (like `<div>`), use `margin: auto;`.
 Setting the width of the element will prevent it from stretching out to the edges of its container.

-The element will then take up the specified width, and the remaining space will be split equally between the two margins:
+The element will then take up the specified width, and the remaining space will be split equally between the two margins.

-Example
+*Example*

 ```css
 .center {